gameboyVito/react-native-ultimate-listview/README.md

-### *What's new in the 1.0.20 ?*
+### *What's new in the 1.0.21 ?*

-- New props to dynamically control your refreshing title !!!
+- New props to dynamically control your refreshing title

 - `refreshableTitleWillRefresh`

 - `refreshableTitleInRefreshing`

-- `refreshableTitleDidRefresh`
-- `refreshableTitleDidRefreshDuration`
+  ​